Coburg and the Queen

 There was a simple reason why Bavaria made such financial concessions to the small Franconian town in 1920 and gave money for the theatre: at the time, Coburg, which was struggling economically, was considering joining the newly formed state of Thuringia.
 Next to the theatre is the Edinburgh Palace from 1845, which belonged to the British Prince Alfred of Saxe-Coburg and Gotha, son of Queen Victoria.
 A famous photo in front of the palace conservatory shows the illustrious family: the German Kaiser Wilhelm II, the later Russian Tsar Nicholas II, the Romanian Crown Prince Ferdinand, the Coburg Dukes - and Queen Victoria of Great Britain and Ireland, whose mother came from Coburg.

 In the 16th century, Duke Johann Ernst of Coburg moved his court from the Veste Coburg down to the town.
 Here, between 1543 and 1547, he had a Franciscan monastery that had been dissolved by the Reformation remodelled into a three-winged building in the Renaissance style.
-From 1690, the Ehrenburg was converted into a Baroque residence of the Dukes of Coburg with a magnificent hall and court church.
+From 1690, the Ehrenburg was converted into a Baroque residence of the Coburg dukes with a magnificent hall and court church.
 After 1810, the building was given its neo-Gothic style - designed by the young Berlin architect Karl Friedrich Schinkel.

 The magnificent living and public rooms are designed in the Empire style and bear witness to a time when Queen Victoria of Great Britain visited her German relatives here at the end of the 19th century.